ocean-tracking-network/node-manager-training/_episodes/03_Setup_and_Installing_Needed_Software.md

 # Database Console Viewer

 There are database administration applications to assist with interacting directly with your database.
-There are many options available but `dBeaver` and `DataGrip` are the most popular options at OTN.
+There are many options available but `DBeaver` and `DataGrip` are the most popular options at OTN.

 * https://dbeaver.io/ (free and open access - **recommended**)
 * https://www.jetbrains.com/datagrip (free institutional/student access options - another option)